-After installing the SunATM software, you must configure the SunATM interfaces before you reboot your system.
+After installing the SunATM software, you must configure the SunATM interfaces.
 You can either use the SunATM configuration program, atmadmin, to configure the interfaces, or you can edit the SunATM configuration files directly.

-See Chapter 2 "Configuring the SunATM Interfaces" for instructions on how to use the atmadmin program, and see Chapter 3 "Editing SunATM Configuration Files" for information about the SunATM configuration files.
+See Chapter 2 for instructions on how to use the atmadmin program, and see Chapter 3 for information about the SunATM configuration files.